-Flexible fuel vehicles (FFVs) have an internal combustion engine and are capable of operating on gasoline and any blend of gasoline and ethanol up to E85 (or flex fuel).
-FFVs have one fueling system and most components are the same as those found in a typical gasoline car.
+Flexible fuel vehicles (FFVs) have an internal combustion engine and are capable of operating on gasoline and any blend of gasoline and ethanol up to 83%.
+FFVs have one fueling system, and most components are the same as those found in a conventional gasoline car.
 Some special ethanol-compatible components are required to compensate for the different chemical properties and energy content in ethanol, such as modifications to the fuel pump and fuel injection system.
 The engine control module (ECM) is also calibrated to accommodate the higher oxygen content of ethanol.
 Learn more about flex fuel vehicles.

 Key Components of a Flex Fuel Car

 Battery: The battery provides electricity to start the engine and power vehicle electronics/accessories.

 Electronic control module (ECM): The ECM controls the fuel mixture, ignition timing, and emissions control; monitors the operation of the vehicle; safeguards the engine from abuse; and detects and troubleshoots problems.